 Assisting Families in Need of Estate Planning in Maryland & the District of Columbia

 Whether you are looking to set forth funeral arrangements, minimize estate tax liability, dictate life-prolonging medical care, or simply update and revise your will, having your estate in order is of utmost importance.
-Maryland and Washington DC estate planning lawyer Michelle Lanchester helps families throughout Maryland and the District of Columbia.
-No matter your net worth, health or family situation, Michelle will create a customized estate plan that works for you and your family.
+Washington, D.C. estate planning lawyer Michelle Lanchester helps families throughout Maryland and the District of Columbia.
+No matter your net worth, health, or family situation, Michelle will create a customized estate plan that works for you and your family.

-Before you begin the estate planning process, however, it is important to know what tools are available to you and what the differences between them are.
+Before you begin the estate planning process, it is important to know what tools are available to you and what the differences between them are.

 A trust is a flexible asset management tool containing your written directives that determine how your beneficiaries will receive your assets during your lifetime and after your death.
-There are a variety of trusts, such as special needs trusts, revocable living trusts, charitable trusts and irrevocable life insurance trusts.
+There are many different types of trusts, such as special needs trusts, living trusts, charitable trusts, and irrevocable life insurance trusts.
 A trust is a private document that does not go through probate and is not subject to probate fees.
 We can walk you through setting up a trust.

-A letter of instruction is a document that deals with what happens to your physical body after you die, including specific desires for your funeral, burial or cremation.
+A "Final Wishes Instruction" is a document that deals with what happens to your physical body after you die, including specific desires for your funeral, burial, or cremation.

-Financial Power of Attorney is a written authorization whereby you appoint a trusted agent to act on your behalf regarding property, business and financial matters in the event that you become incapacitated.
+Financial power of attorney is a written authorization whereby you appoint a trusted agent to act on your behalf regarding property, business, and financial matters if you become incapacitated.